TGAC/COPO-documentation/user-guide/datafile.rst

 .. image:: /images/datafile-target-repo-ena.jpg

 The first stage of the wizard is the **Target Repo**.
-In this stage, the user gets to select the target repository or the description end-point.
-The target repository is set to `ENA - Sequence Reads` (default option) in this demonstration.
-However, the user can pick any other option to reflect a specific use-case.
+In this stage, the user gets to select the target repository where the described files will be deposited.
+The default target repository is `ENA - Sequence Reads`.

 .. note::
- The target repository determines the description template to use or the sequence of steps the wizard will take the user through.
+ The choice of a target repository specifies the description template or the metadata requirement to be engaged for the description.

 .. warning::
  Changing the **Target Repo** can impact the current description in different ways, and the user will usually be prompted for a confirmation before proceeding with the action.